Konnor-Filip/Learn2Surf/Modules/Authentication.md

    * What is authentication?
    * Why do we need a password?
    * How can a password be cracked?
+### Warm-up:
-### Warm-up: Warm-up: Teacher will ask the students input on where they use passwords in their lives.
+Teacher will ask the students input on where they use passwords in their lives.
 Ex. social media, email, school accounts etc. Teacher has a discussion with the class on why they believe it is important to have a password on their information.
 Then leads into how to build a strong password.
 (Slides needed) After slides they will move into three activities.

 ### Activities (Nano-modules):/